- Making It Real

 Professor and Dean Anand Gramopadhye

-Anand Gramopadhye, professor and dean of the College of Engineering and Science
+Anand Gramopadhye, professor and dean of the College of Engineering, Computing and Applied Sciences

 Exception: In lists, addresses or table, capitalize titles as needed.